Auto Transcript

 But these are good in God’s timing, when enjoyed within God’s boundaries, and when consumed with an attitude of thanksgiving.

-And when you can say with the Apostle Paul that even in plenty or in want, you can be content, you can glorify God either way.
+When you can say with the Apostle Paul that even in plenty or in want, you can be content, you can glorify God either way.

 Yet, we know that Satan is a master at nudging God’s otherwise good gifts to be just slightly outside the boundary.

+It’s just a quick glance at pornography.
 No one will know.
-I’m not hurting anyone or it’s just a few drinks to take the edge off.
+I’m not hurting anyone, or it’s just a few drinks to take the edge off.
 Otherwise, I’ll look uncool in front of my friends and co-workers.

-And listen, the moment we are willing to sin to satisfy our flesh, we have now made this thing an idol in our hearts.
+Listen, the moment we are willing to sin to satisfy our flesh, we have now made this thing an idol in our hearts.

-As a side note, I think that the lust of the flesh is especially effective in our consumerdriven culture in America.
+As a side note, I think that the lust of the flesh is especially effective in our consumer-driven culture in America.

 We here are used to convenience and abundance.
 If you’re hungry, you can order Door Dash.
 If you’re bored, in the palm of your hand is all the entertainment of the world.

-Passions and desires.”
-And I think you need to ask yourself as a Christian, in what sense have you crucified the flesh in any of your passions or desires?
+I think you need to ask yourself as a Christian, in what sense have you crucified the flesh in any of your passions or desires?
 And the answer is none.

 There is an issue in your life.